MMosley502/LEGUP/User-Setup-Guide.md

 [Unidentified developer](https://github.com/Bram-Hub/Legup/wiki/User-Setup-Guide#unidentified-developer)

 ### Unable to locate Java Runtime
-When running the Legup jar you may be presented with this message:
+When running the LEGUP jar you may be presented with this message:

 <img width="269" alt="image" src="https://user-images.githubusercontent.com/55092742/173092677-a2bc03a5-28b9-478c-b128-a3393fbf8ba9.png">

 If you see this message, please go to the [Java download page](https://java.com/en/download/).
 Download and install Java then you should be able to run the application.

 ### Unidentified developer
-When running the Legup jar you may be presented with this message:
+When running the LEGUP jar you may be presented with this message:

 <img width="266" alt="image" src="https://user-images.githubusercontent.com/55092742/173093717-0aa7535e-8565-4e76-95e2-43ff6eed3b06.png">